MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-data-export.md

 ## Resource consumption

 * The impact of the continuous export on the cluster depends on the query the continuous export is running.
 Most resources (CPU, memory) are consumed by the query execution.
-* The number of export operations that can run concurrently is limited by the cluster's data export capacity (see [throttling](../../management/capacitypolicy.md#throttling)).
+* The number of export operations that can run concurrently is limited by the cluster's data export capacity.
+For more information, see [throttling](../../management/capacitypolicy.md#throttling).
 If the cluster doesn't have sufficient capacity to handle all continuous exports, some will start lagging behind.
 * The [show commands-and-queries command](../commands-and-queries.md) can be used to estimate the resources consumption.
   * Filter on `| where ClientActivityId startswith "RunContinuousExports"` to view the commands and queries associated with continuous export.